Discovered: A quick and easy way to shut down instabilities in fusion devices

 These remarkable results were good news for fusion development.
 “Normally, when you inject energetic particles, you drive up instabilities,” said Jonathan Menard, head of research on NSTX-U. “The fact that the second neutral beam was able to turn them off by varying the fast-ion distribution with a small amount of particles provides our research with flexibility and is a welcome discovery.”

-The result validated predictions of a computer code called “HYM,” developed by PPPL physicist Elena Belova, and could prove useful to ITER, the international fusion facility under construction in France to demonstrate the ability to confine a burning plasma and produce 10 times more power than it consumes.
+The result validated predictions of a computer code called “HYM,” developed by PPPL physicist Elena Belova, and could prove useful to ITER, the international fusion facility under construction in France to demonstrate the ability to confine a burning plasma and produce ten times more fusion power than the plasma heating power required to sustain the reaction.

 “This research demonstrates suppression of GAEs with just a small population of energetic particles,” said physicist Eric Fredrickson, lead author of the journal article.
 “It gives confidence that by using this code, reasonable predictions of GAE stability can be made for ITER.”